Doing Business in Brazil

 The costs involved in the distribution activity (entirely managed by the distributors), in turn, are costs related to the investments they made, in addition to the share of depreciation of their assets and the regulatory remuneration

-c.
-Sectorial Charges – even though they are established by law to enable the implementations of public policies in the Brazilian electrical industry, their amounts are set forth in resolutions or orders of the Brazilian Electrical Energy Agency (ANEEL) and are paid by the distributors by means of the electricity bill.
-There are approximately 18 sectorial charges and fees that are therefore included in the electrical energy tariff.
-From among these 18 charges, we note the Incentive Program for Alternative Sources (PROINFA) and the Energy Development Account (CDE), it being understood that the letter is the most representative in terms of relevance and amounts.
+Despite being established by laws to enable the implementation of public policies in the Brazilian electrical sector, their amounts are set forth in resolutions or orders of the Brazilian Electrical Energy Agency (ANEEL) and are paid by the distributors through electricity bills.
+There are approximately 18 sectorial charges and fees that are therefore, included in the electrical energy tariff.
+Among these 18 charges, the Incentive Program for Alternative Sources (PROINFA) and the Energy Development Account (CDE) stand out, with the latter being the most significant in terms of relevance and value.

 The CDE, in turn, is subdivided into 8 sub-items, the most important of which are the following: Fuel Consumption Account (CCC), which is a payment made to the isolated systems in consideration of the use of high-cost fossil fuels for power generation; Incentivized Sources – Distribution Tariff Discounts (Incentivized Sources), Low Income – Social and Electrical Energy Tariff (TSEE), which represents discounts from 10% to 100% in the energy tariffs of low-income residential consumers.